My First Baby Doc Appointment While Expecting

 8. Ask clarifying questions: If something is unclear, encourage your partner to ask for clarification or additional explanation.

-9. Debrief: Discuss the appointment, share your takeaways, and address any lingering questions or concerns together.
+After Visit9.
+Debrief: Review appointment, exchange takeaways, and clarify any lingering questions or concerns together.

 10. Plan next steps: If specific actions or decisions need to be made, discuss them as a team and create a plan for moving forward.